Model Predictive Control of Thermo-Hydraulic Systems Using Primal Decomposition: INTRODUCTION

-All of these systems have two things in common: they can be modeled using control volumes (CVs), and a fluid (\eg , water) often circulates in pipes to transport energy.
-For instance, \cite{westphal_enabling_2025} present a library for simulating DHNs that can also be used for cooling systems with minor modifications.
-This library is used in \cite{vieth_district_2025} for optimal DHN planning.
-In \cite{maurer_comparison_2021}, several pipe models are compared to find the best model for MPC of DHNs.
-The authors conclude that models based on CVs are a reasonable choice because they are simple to implement and have a constant number of variables, unlike the \textit{Node Method} first presented by \cite{benonysson_dynamic_1991}.
-However, models based on CVs lead to systems governed by time-continuous differential-algebraic equations (DAEs).
+All these systems share two features: they can be modeled using control volumes (CVs), and fluid typically circulates in pipes to transport energy. \cite{westphal_enabling_2025} present a simulation library for DHNs.
+This library is used by \cite{vieth_district_2025} for optimal DHN planning. \cite{maurer_comparison_2021} compare pipe models for DHN MPC, concluding that CV-based models are preferable due to simplicity and a fixed number of variables, unlike the Node Method by \cite{benonysson_dynamic_1991}.
+However, CV models result in systems described by time-continuous differential-algebraic equations (DAEs).

 Automated approaches for MPC generation for time-continuous DAEs are presented in \cite{fabien_dsoa_2010}, \cite{houska_acado_2011}, and \cite{chen_matmpc_2019}.
 In \cite{fabien_dsoa_2010}, the optimal control problem is solved using a direct method.
 According to \cite{olanrewaju_implications_2017}, in direct methods first the time-continuous DAEs are time-discretized, and then an optimization problem is solved based on the discretized system model.
 In contrast, the approaches presented by \cite{houska_acado_2011} and \cite{chen_matmpc_2019} employ multiple shooting techniques to solve the optimal control problem based on the continuous system model.